-- Rationale for collaborative delivery of a newly approved degree: When providing notification to Council, the credentialing institution must include the rationale for establishing a collaborative arrangement. - Graduates: Normally, a first cohort of students will have graduated from the credentialing institution before a collaborative arrangement with another institution is implemented.
+• Rationale for collaborative delivery of a newly approved degree: When providing notification to Council, the credentialing institution must include the rationale for establishing a collaborative arrangement.

+- Graduates: Normally, a first cohort of students will have graduated from the credentialing institution before a collaborative arrangement with another institution is implemented.
 (E.g., a CAQC-recommended four-year degree launched in fall 2008 with admission of first-year students only would not normally be eligible for delivery in a collaborative format before fall 2012; similarly, a "2+2" degree for which a credentialing institution admitted students into third year in fall 2008 would not normally be eligible for delivery in a collaborative format before fall 2010.)
 This protocol would assure Council that a credentialing institution has gained experience and has learned from the delivery of the complete program as approved. - Original understandings and commitments: Any stipulations or expectations conveyed to the credentialing institution in Council's "outcomes" letter announcing its recommendation, or any undertakings given by the credentialing institution either in its original proposal or in its response to the CAQC's review team's report, would apply to the program if it is subsequently delivered in a collaborative format with one or more partners.
 Changes to or adjustments of those stipulations, expectations and undertakings would be considered by Council to ensure that the quality of the program originally recommended would not be compromised as a result of the new collaborative arrangement. - Staffing plan: When considering a staffing plan, Council will want to ensure that students at the host institution have learning experiences similar (though not necessarily identical) to those of students at the credentialing institution.
 A credentialing institution proposing to deliver a CAQC-recommended degree in a collaborative format should submit a staffing plan outlining the specifics of the academic staff who will be teaching in years 3 and 4 of the program at the host campus.
 In all cases, any original staffing conditions/requirements agreed to by the credentialing institution will be applicable to the delivery of the program in collaboration with a partner or partners.
-(E.g., Council will require details on credentials and experience of the academic staff teaching in the program at the host institution as well as how those staff will be engaged in scholarly activity appropriate to the level of program.)
-Please note that Council entertains arguments for "equivalency" if a credentialing institution wishes to engage in its programs faculty members who do not meet Council's normal standards.
-See CAQC's Standards on Academic Staff for Baccalaureate Programs (Chapter 4.3.4).

-- Facilities/information resources: Council needs assurance that access to program-specific facilities and information resources on the host campus is comparable to access on the campus of the credentialing institution.
+(E.g., Council will require details on credentials and experience of the academic staff teaching in the program at the host institution as well as how those staff will be engaged in scholarly activity appropriate to the level of program.) - Facilities/information resources: Council needs assurance that access to program-specific facilities and information resources on the host campus is comparable to access on the campus of the credentialing institution.
 If specialized facilities (e.g., labs) were required on the campus of the credentialing institution, it would expect there to be comparable facilities on the campus of the host institution.
 (E.g., if an institution were to propose to deliver a BSc completion program with another institution in Alberta, CAQC would need to be assured that appropriate labs, equipment, etc. are available for students at the host campus.)
 Council acknowledges that access to information resources and facilities does not need to be identical on both campuses, since institutions may propose creative ways of providing facilities/information resources for the program. - Program feedback: Council expects credentialing institutions to provide student and, when relevant, employer feedback on the original CAQC-recommended program before it launches that program in a collaborative format.
 If the program has already convocated its first graduates, Council would welcome their feedback. - Monitoring: The monitoring role Council had in respect of the program originally approved on the recommendation of CAQC will be extended to apply to a new collaborative arrangement.

-CHAPTER 5 - MONITORING
+SECTION 5 - MONITORING